Technology Development Management

 Originally a startup company with three people and an idea, our customer is now the largest IoT network provider in the US.

-Low-Cost Oil Tank Sensor: Most tank sensors used mechanical floats, or expensive ultrasonic transducers – both cost tens of dollars.
-Our customer needed a sensor that cost less than one dollar.
+Most tank sensors used mechanical floats, or expensive ultrasonic transducers – both cost tens of dollars.
+Our customer needed a sensor that costs less than one dollar.

 Our solution was to take an even more expensive tank measuring technology (military aircraft fuel tanks) and combine it with a new computer algorithm to eliminate the most expensive part of the sensor.